JITHESH006/M1_Training_Project/1_Requirements/Readme.md

 # Requirements
 ## Introduction
- This project is the implementation for “ HOSPITAL MANAGEMENT SYSTEM” is a program developed for managing details regarding number of patients entering to the hospital.
-The program is very helpful to find the results of the inpatients and outpatients easily. we can search the doctors related to patients in hospital demo.
-The project and implementation is developed by using c.
-There’s  login system available for this system, the receptionist login into the system and use resources.
+ This project entails the development of the " HOSPITAL MANAGEMENT SYSTEM," a programme designed to keep track of the number of patients admitted to the hospital.
+The application is extremely useful for quickly locating inpatient and outpatient results.
+In the hospital demo, you can search for doctors who are related to your patients. c is used to develop the project and its execution.

 ## Research